-- (1) Certain non-applicable columns have been omitted from this table. - (2) 2014 was the first year Messrs.
+(1) Certain non-applicable columns have been omitted from this table.

+(2) 2014 was the first year Messrs.
 Brown and O'Brien were named executive officers.
-Our board of directors elected Mr. Brown as our vice president, chief financial officer and controller effective April 10, 2014, and accordingly Mr. Brown served as our chief financial officer for only a portion of 2014. - The amounts shown in the table as salary compensation for Messrs.
+Our board of directors elected Mr. Brown as our vice president, chief financial officer and controller effective April 10, 2014, and accordingly Mr. Brown served as our chief financial officer for only a portion of 2014.

+(3) The amounts shown in the table as salary compensation for Messrs.
 Brown, O'Brien and Watson represent the portion of the fees we paid to Contran pursuant to the ISA attributable to the services each of these officers rendered to us.
 The ISA charges disclosed for Contran employees who perform executive officer services to us and our subsidiaries are based on various factors described in the Compensation Discussion and Analysis section of this proxy statement.
 Our management development and compensation committee considers the factors described in the Compensation Discussion and Analysis section of this proxy statement in determining whether to recommend that our board of directors approve the aggregate proposed ISA fee with Contran.
-As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee does not consider any ISA charge from Contran to any other publicly held parent or sister company of ours, although such charge is separately reviewed by the management development and compensation committee of the applicable company.
+As discussed in the Compensation Discussion and Analysis section of this proxy statement, our management development and compensation committee of this proxy statement, our management development and compensation committee of the applicable company.
 The amount shown in the table as salary for each of Messrs.
 O'Brien and Watson also includes director cash compensation we paid to each of them, as indicated in the following table.